 If you’re giving them something to talk about, it’s going to show up online.
 Many of our experts look to metrics like social mentions and engagement in determining brand strength.

 Alexandra Kaschuta of Fundsquire says, “The most useful way we’ve found to [measure brand awareness] is by looking at two KPIs – mentions & traffic.
 The first one measures active, enthusiastic engagement with the brand and the second covers the less vocal, but not less important end of the engagement spectrum.
 Additionally, looking at metrics such as bounce rate & scroll depth give the traffic numbers a bit more context.
 Overall, measuring murky concepts like brand awareness is more like waking up on Christmas morning, seeing presents, a half-empty glass of milk and cookie crumbs and inferring Santa’s been around.
 You don’t have proof, but there’s always some evidence to point you in the right direction.

 Eric Melillo of COFORGE agrees with both the difficulties and the method.
 “Brand marketing can be tricky especially when tracking its ROI.
 A good metric we use to measure the effectiveness of brand efforts is brand mentions.
-Start by listening to the channels where your ideal customers are and start tracking your brand KPIs.”
+Start by listening to the channels where your ideal customers are and start tracking your brand KPIs using a marketing dashboard.”

 This also works for Chris Zook of Impulse Creative.
 “You can measure the social proliferation of your brand by searching how many people are talking about it — or even IF they’re talking about it in the first place.
 Repeated brand mentions can mean a lot of things.
 They can be comments, reviews, criticisms, praise, recommendations, and more.
 They can tag your account on a network or include your plaintext name.